doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
    requireIndexes - Specifies whether or not queries for this document should require indexes by default.
 This may also be specified per query.
+-
+   writeConcern - Specifies the write concern for this document that overwrites the default write concern specified in the configuration.

 .. code-block:: php